HannahmBryson/1stYear_SoftwareEngineering_Assignment2/README.md

 (Comp 10050)
 Assignment 2 – Players & Slots Representation, Slots and Attack behaviour

-Aim: Representation of players and slots types using struct; and attacks  behaviour
+Aim: Representation of players using struct; and attacks  behaviour

 A. Detailed Specification
 The objective for this assignment is to create a program that: